tkn-tub/ns3-gym/doc/manual/source/organization.rst

 Organization
 ------------

-This manual is organized into several parts with several chapters per part.
-This chapter describes the overall software organization and the corresponding organization of this manual.
+This chapter describes the overall |ns3| software organization and the corresponding organization of this manual.

 |ns3| is a discrete-event network simulator in which the simulation core